 Gift honors RPI, paves way for plaza construction

 William R. O’Connell Jr., D.Ed., (B.M.E. ’55) died Oct.
 19 in Williamsburg, Va., at age 76.
-Just before his death, he made a final gift to Virginia Commonwealth University, donating $42,000 for the construction of a cobblestone plaza to surround the Richmond Professional Institute commemorative sculpture, “Tableith,” located beside Ginter House.
+Just before his death, he made a final gift to Virginia Commonwealth University, donating $42,000 for the construction of a cobblestone plaza to surround the Richmond Professional Institute commemorative sculpture, “Tableith,” located beside Office of the Provost.

 O’Connell’s long history with VCU began when he was a student at RPI, the university’s predecessor.